DominykasPivo/MARP-Guide-RAG-Chatbot/README.md

 * ### This workflow is a single, blocking chain of REST calls responsible for reliably processing a new MARP PDF and integrating its content into the knowledge base.
 The user must wait for the entire process—including extraction, chunking, vector embedding, and database writes—to complete before receiving a final confirmation.

 * ### Flow Summary: The Ingestion Service initiates a blocking call to the Extraction Service.
 The Extraction Service performs text extraction and then initiates a blocking call to the Indexing Service.
-The Indexing Service performs the computationally heavy work (embedding generation and vector writes to ChromaDB) before the successful response cascades back up through the chain to the user.
+The Indexing Service performs the computationally heavy work (embedding generation and vector writes to Qdrant) before the successful response cascades back up through the chain to the user.